LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

         });
 ```

 This will work, but it does not respect request to unsubscribe.
 That won't cause direct harm, because Rx detects unsubscription, and will simply ignore any further values we produce.
 However, it's a waste of CPU time (and therefore energy, with consequent battery lifetime and/or environmental impact) to carry on generating numbers after nobody is listening.
 How bad that is depends on how long a range was requested.
 But imagine you wanted an infinite sequence?
 Perhaps it's useful to you to have an `IObservable<BigInteger>` that produces value from the Fibonacci sequence, or prime numbers.
 How would you write that with `Create`?
 You'd certainly want some means of handling unsubscription in that case.
-We need our callback to return if we're to be notified of unsubscription (or we need to supply an `async` method, which doesn't really seem suitable here).
+We need our callback to return if we are to be notified of unsubscription (or we could supply an `async` method, but that doesn't really seem suitable here).

 There's a different approach that can work better here: `Observable.Generate`.
 The simple version of `Observable.Generate` takes the following parameters: